 - Imagine a specific person who you would LOVE to work with.
 Put yourself in that ideal client’s shoes.

 - Start a working keyword list by brainstorming what comes up from the bulleted questions, descriptions, and examples above.

 - Dive into that person’s current situation.
 What makes them “your kind of person”?
 What urgent challenges would that person be searching for answers to?
 What solutions or outcomes might that person be searching for?

-- Review your brainstorm and circle/select/highlight (or otherwise identify) your potential keywords.
+- Review your brainstorm and circle/select/highlight (or otherwise identify) your potential keywords or topic themes.

 - As time permits, shift gears from creative flow to look back at your market research and communication with potential clients.
 ADD THEIR WORDS to your working keyword list.